Spitfires Home Club Information Team Information Special Events Links of Interest

 What equipment do I need?

 You need your own cleats (rubber, not metal!), red soccer socks, shin guards, and black shorts.
 It's also useful to have your own soccer ball.
-You can buy equipment through the club (See Spitfires equipment).
 If you have shorts and socks, but they aren't the Spitfires' colours, check with your coach to see if that matters on your team.

 Back to Top